 How do ballot question committees register with the Commission and file financial reports?

 The committee must register and file an initial campaign finance report using paper forms (available on the Commission's website).
 Subsequent reports must be filed according to the filing schedule.
-At this time, ballot question committees cannot file campaign finance reports electronically.

 What contributions must be reported by ballot question committees?